kishorsabarishg/Facial-Emotion-Recognition-Model-and-Weights/README.md

 The model was trained for 50 epochs on Google Colab with images resized into 128pixels X 128pixels (original dimensions : 48pixels X 48pixels)

 The models validation accuracy is : 98.984%

+The file "Emotion_Model.json" consists of the trained Model.
+It contains the information about the network, ie., layers,layer size, activation, type of layer, etc.

+The file "Emotion_model_weights.h5" contains the weights for the trained model.

+The file "labels.pickle" contains the labels of the class.

+Download these files and read it(open it) and use it!